Courses | Credit(s) | Contact | Lab |

 Prerequisite or Corequisite: Minimum grade of C in NUR 3825

-This course will examine the process of aging.
+This course uses a competency-based conceptual framework to provide online RN to BSN students the opportunity to examine the process of aging.
 Physical, psychological, sociocultural, and spiritual aspects of aging are examined within the context of the family and society.
 Advanced theoretical concepts of aging will be examined using the nursing process.
 The course will also present the unique health care needs of the older adult and introduce students to how nursing approaches manage those needs.
 Ethical/legal issues related to the nursing care of the older adults are explored.

 |